 - It must have a clear, unobstructed view of the sky.
-Failure to do so may cause poor signal reception and loss of functionality. - Any locations other than on TOP of the vehicle are unacceptable. - [ii] The three antenna cables must: - be routed away from sharp edges - not have any bends less than 100mm radius - be well protected from damage (add shielding if required) - excess cable (if any), must be made into a 200mm diameter loop - have sufficient free play at the connections to the RallySafe device - [iii] The RallySafe device must be installed in the centre of the dashboard, so it is in clear view of both crew members and on the onboard camera - [iv] Connection of the three (3) antennae cables to the device must be snug to ensure they do not rattle loose during an event.
+Failure to do so may cause poor signal reception and loss of functionality.

+- Any locations other than on TOP of the vehicle are unacceptable.

+- [ii] The three antenna cables must: - be routed away from sharp edges - not have any bends less than 100mm radius - be well protected from damage (add shielding if required) - excess cable (if any), must be made into a 200mm diameter loop - have sufficient free play at the connections to the RallySafe device loose during an event.

-[v] POWER lead - MUST be permanently powered.
-Fuses/breakers may be installed positive and negative leads, but the device MUST be powered up at all times during an event.
+[iii] The RallySafe device must be installed in the centre of the dashboard, so it is in clear view of both crew members and on the onboard camera leads, but the device MUST be powered up at all times during an event.
 The RallySafe unit MUST be powered up no later than sixty (60) minutes before a competitor's start time.
 Refer SSR 310 [i] e) and SSR 318 A [iii] g).